 The best thing about going to the group class is that you’ll meet a lot of people and when you get to the practice party you’ll already know a bunch of the others.
 You won’t feel so shy.

-The staff member who runs the practice party is called the Host and is the person who will do the Staff Introductions.
+The staff member who runs the ballroom dance parties is called the Host and will do the Staff Introductions.

 You will, of course, see your instructor who will seat you with other students so you aren’t on your own.
 Learn the names of the other staff members so that you can give a friendly hello when you dance.
 You’ll be dancing with your teacher, other teachers, and other students.